bouligo/cuterecon/README.md

 ## Changelog

+v1.2:
+- Bug fixes
+- Added the credentials tab for every hosts

 v1.1:
 - Improved code for handling snippets
 - Can now drag & drop or paste pictures into the note field